kparc/kcc/README.md

  v:,42            /a vector of length 1, one integer item
 ```

-Optically, k is strictly "**pass by value**", i.e. it is impossible to pass a reference to an object, only its copy.
+Optically, 𝒌 is strictly "**pass by value**", i.e. it is impossible to pass a reference to an object, only its copy.
 However, it is only an illusion created by the underlying implementation.
 In reality, k avoids making copies of stuff unless it becomes absolutely necessary, a technique known as "copy-on-write":

 ```q
  x:0 1 2 3 4     /everything is passed by value